deanwampler/AkkaWebSampleExercise/README.md

 ## Persistence Options

 While MongoDB is the primary persistence option, this is abstracted to allow other options.
 There is an in-memory hash map implementation, useful primarily for testing.
-A straightforward exercise would be to replace this with a key-value store.
+Note that it is not as feature complete as the MongoDB code.
+A straightforward exercise would be to replace this with a key-value store, like Redis.

 The persistence option is set in `src/main/resources/akka.conf`.
 Look for these lines around line 13,